Click Here To Schedule A Consultation

 When can I re-pierce my ears after an earlobe repair?

-In addition to performing the earlobe repair procedure, Dr. Michele Green will have you return to the office for re-piercing the ear in the correct location, generally six weeks after the cosmetic surgery.
+In addition to performing the earlobe repair procedure, Dr. Michele Green will have you return to the office to re-pierce the ear in the correct location, generally two months after the cosmetic surgery.
 One of the advantages of having Dr. Green perform your ear piercing is that she ensures the correct placement of the new piercing.
 Dr. Green will ensure that it is in the desired location and completely symmetric with the opposite ear, ensuring no further damage is done to the newly repaired earlobes.
 Earlobes are re-pierced only after the surgical area has completely healed from the earlobe repair procedure.
+Once Dr. Green re-pierces your ears, she will advise you to wear small earrings with posts similar to the stud earrings you used first to pierce your ears.
+You should also avoid wearing hanging wires, hoops, or heavy earrings.
+The new skin repaired will be weaker than normal for at least three months as the area heals and new collagen forms.

-Does insurance cover split earlobe repair?
+Does insurance cover earlobe repair?

+Unfortunately, insurance companies typically do not cover cosmetic earlobe repair procedures.
 Though a torn earlobe can be a frustrating experience for many patients, the surgery for split earlobe repair is considered not medically necessary and, therefore, is not covered by health insurance.
 However, in the case of keloid scarring, insurance companies may cover the excision of the scar.
 If you think you may qualify for insurance coverage for your split earlobe repair, contacting your insurance company directly before proceeding with earlobe repair procedures is best.

 What other plastic surgery procedures involve torn earlobe repair?